computational-psychology/stimupy/manuscript/paper.md

 such as the Müller-Lyer, Ponzo or Zöllner illusions, and more.
 Pyllusion provides functions for each of these illusions using high-level parameters (e.g. illusion strength).
-The parametric approach of Pyllusion is similar in spirit to stimupy.
+The parametric approach of Pyllusion is similar in spirit to `stimupy`.
 However, in Pyllusion each illusion-function stands alone: it produces only that stimulus, and its arguments are unique to that stimulus.
-In contrast, stimupy provides a unified interface to stimulus creation, where many functions share the same - intuitive - parameters.
+In contrast, `stimupy` provides a unified interface to stimulus creation, where many functions share the same - intuitive - parameters.
 This makes it easier to explore parameters and to create novel stimuli.